sybeam27/Periodic-Event-Graphs/README.md

 ```
 #### Optional arguments
 ```
-  --dataset_name DATASET_NAME
-                        dataset to be used --batch_size BATCH_SIZE
-                        batch size
-  --model_name {JODIE,DyRep,TGAT,TGN,CAWN,EdgeBank,TCL,GraphMixer,DyGFormer}
-                        name of the model, note that EdgeBank is only applicable for evaluation
-  --gpu GPU             number of gpu to use --num_neighbors NUM_NEIGHBORS
-                        number of neighbors to sample for each node --sample_neighbor_strategy {uniform,recent,time_interval_aware}
-                        how to sample historical neighbors --time_scaling_factor TIME_SCALING_FACTOR
-                        the hyperparameter that controls the sampling preference with time interval, a large time_scaling_factor tends to sample more on recent links, 0.0 corresponds to uniform sampling, it works when sample_neighbor_strategy ==
+  --dataset_name                    dataset to be used --batch_size                      batch size --model_name                      name of the model, note that EdgeBank is only applicable for evaluation --gpu GPU                         number of gpu to use --num_neighbors                   number of neighbors to sample for each node --sample_neighbor_strategy        how to sample historical neighbors --time_scaling_factor             the hyperparameter that controls the sampling preference with time interval, a large time_scaling_factor tends to sample more on recent links, 0.0 corresponds to uniform sampling, it works when sample_neighbor_strategy == time_interval_aware
-                        time_interval_aware
-  --num_walk_heads NUM_WALK_HEADS
-                        number of heads used for the attention in walk encoder --num_heads NUM_HEADS
-                        number of heads used in attention layer --num_layers NUM_LAYERS
-                        number of model layers --walk_length WALK_LENGTH
-                        length of each random walk --time_gap TIME_GAP   time gap for neighbors to compute node features --time_feat_dim TIME_FEAT_DIM
-                        dimension of the time embedding --position_feat_dim POSITION_FEAT_DIM
-                        dimension of the position embedding --edge_bank_memory_mode {unlimited_memory,time_window_memory,repeat_threshold_memory}
-                        how memory of EdgeBank works --time_window_mode {fixed_proportion,repeat_interval}
-                        how to select the time window size for time window memory --patch_size PATCH_SIZE
-                        patch size
-  --channel_embedding_dim CHANNEL_EMBEDDING_DIM
-                        dimension of each channel embedding --max_input_sequence_length MAX_INPUT_SEQUENCE_LENGTH
-                        maximal length of the input sequence of each node --learning_rate LEARNING_RATE
-                        learning rate
-  --dropout DROPOUT     dropout rate
-  --num_epochs NUM_EPOCHS
-                        number of epochs
-  --optimizer {SGD,Adam,RMSprop}
-                        name of optimizer
-  --weight_decay WEIGHT_DECAY
-                        weight decay
-  --patience PATIENCE   patience for early stopping --val_ratio VAL_RATIO
-                        ratio of validation set --test_ratio TEST_RATIO
-                        ratio of test set
-  --num_runs NUM_RUNS   number of runs
-  --test_interval_epochs TEST_INTERVAL_EPOCHS
-                        how many epochs to perform testing once --negative_sample_strategy {random,historical,inductive}
-                        strategy for the negative edge sampling --load_best_configs   whether to load the best configurations
+  --num_walk_heads                  number of heads used for the attention in walk encoder --num_heads                       number of heads used in attention layer --num_layers                      number of model layers --walk_length                     length of each random walk --time_gap                        time gap for neighbors to compute node features --time_feat_dim                   dimension of the time embedding --position_feat_dim               dimension of the position embedding --edge_bank_memory_mode           how memory of EdgeBank works --time_window_mode                how to select the time window size for time window memory --patch_size                      patch size --channel_embedding_dim           dimension of each channel embedding --max_input_sequence_length       maximal length of the input sequence of each node --learning_rate                   learning rate --dropout                         dropout rate --num_epochs                      number of epochs --optimizer                       name of optimizer --weight_decay                    weight decay --patience                        patience for early stopping --val_ratio                       ratio of validation set --test_ratio                      ratio of test set --num_runs                        number of runs --test_interval_epochs            how many epochs to perform testing once --negative_sample_strategy        strategy for the negative edge sampling --load_best_configs               whether to load the best configurations
 ```

 ## Thanks